-A contractor Sample Clauses
+A Contractor Sample Clauses

-A contractor relying on this Restoration Appendix shall clearly indicate on their remittance sheets that a job has been treated as Restoration. ■ APPENDIX A A & B Masonry Co.
+A Contractor relying on this Restoration Appendix shall clearly indicate on their remittance sheets that a job has been treated as Restoration. ■ APPENDIX A A & B Masonry Co.
 Sudbury A.B.B.L.O.
 Construction Inc. Nepean Aberfoyle Steel Inc. Xxxxxx Xxxx Abiento Scarborough Ability Contracting Hamilton Able Masonry Eastern Ltd. Kitchener Able Masonry (Kitch.)
 Ltd. Kitchener A & C Masonry Ltd. Toronto

 AutoNDA by SimpleDocs

-A contractor must be a licensed electrical contractor if required by state statute.
+A Contractor must be a licensed electrical contractor if required by state statute.

-A contractor shall not discharge any employee for non-membership in the Union: (a) if he has reasonable grounds for believing that such membership was not available to the employee on the same terms and conditions generally applicable to other members, or (b) if he has reasonable grounds for believing that membership was denied or terminated for reasons other than the failure of the employee to tender the periodic dues and initiation fee uniformly required as a condition of acquiring or retaining membership.
+A Contractor shall not discharge any employee for non-membership in the Union: (a) if he has reasonable grounds for believing that such membership was not available to the employee on the same terms and conditions generally applicable to other members, or (b) if he has reasonable grounds for believing that membership was denied or terminated for reasons other than the failure of the employee to tender the periodic dues and initiation fee uniformly required as a condition of acquiring or retaining membership.

-A contractor.
+A Contractor.
 Employer who employs a District Graduate on a concurrent project not covered by this Agreement for a minimum of 100 hours per month may receive credit up to half of the thirty percent (30%) goal.

-Related to A contractor
+Related to A Contractor

 • SUB-CONTRACTOR Section 1.
 The Employer shall not contract any work covered by this Agreement to be done at the site of construction, alterations, repairs or any new construction to any person, firm or company that does not have an existing labor agreement with the Union covering such work within the scope of this Agreement.

-• Prime Contractor Upon execution of this Agreement, the CNA may perform as the prime contractor only when qualified NPAs do not have the capacity to perform the service, or when the government customer requests this arrangement, unless prior approval is received from the Commission.
-The CNA shall only serve as the prime contractor to manage subcontracts and allocate orders equitably when approved by the Commission.
+• Prime Contractor Upon execution of this Agreement, the CNA may perform as the prime contractor when for example: (1) qualified NPAs do not have the capacity to perform the service; (2) when the government customer requests this arrangement, unless prior approval is received from the Commission; (3) or to manage subcontracts and allocate orders equitably when approved by the Commission.
 The intent of this provision is for CNAs to support NPAs’ ability to do business with the government and shall not unnecessarily compete with the NPAs.
 The CNA shall not charge a Program Fee from any NPAs serving as subcontractors.
 The CNA shall not charge any fees unallowable by law or regulation when serving as the prime contractor.
 Annually, no later than October 31, the CNA shall submit a list of all federal contracts where the CNA serves as the prime contractor.
-Within the submitted documentation, the CNA must explain why it is the prime contractor and provide a plan (to include milestones) to phase-out as a prime and phase-in an NPA.
+Within the submitted documentation, the CNA must explain why it is the prime contractor and provide a plan (to include milestones) to phase-out as a prime and phase-in an NPA (barring if the need for the CNA to be prime is appropriate).

 • Contractor If COUNTY elects to renegotiate this Agreement due to reduced or terminated 20 funding, CONTRACTOR shall not be obligated to accept the renegotiated terms.